 Explosion!
 Painting as Action encompasses an array of approaches to looking at the borderland between painting and performance, covering a whole range of playful experiments to aggressive risk-taking.
 Published on the occasion of the exhibition of the same name at Moderna Museet, Stockholm, in 2012.

+Short films and visuals.
 Accompanied by booklet/catalogue.

 Published in conjunction with the exhibition ‘Out Of Actions' at the Museum of Contemporary Art, Los Angeles.
 Chronological survey of artists working between performance art and more traditional media from 1949 to 1979.
 This item is part of the Study Room Guide on Performance, Politics, Ethics and Human Rights by Adrien Sina (P0661)